pandammonium/blipper-widget/readme.txt

 = Languages =

 Currently, only English is supported.
 I'm afraid I don't yet know how to make other languages available.
-If you'd like to help, let me know in the comments on [my Blipper Plugin page](https://pandammonium.org/wordpress-dev/blipper-widget/).
+If you'd like to help, let me know on [my Blipper Widget Plugin page on GitHub](https://github.com/pandammonium/blipper-widget).

 = About Blipfoto =

 [Blipfoto](https://www.blipfoto.com/) is a photo journal service, allowing users to post one photo a day along with descriptive text and tags.

-It uses OAuth 2.0 to ensure that your password is kept secure.
-You will need to obtain these from Blipfoto.
-This is a straightforward process and instructions are given.
+This plugin uses OAuth 2.0 to ensure that your password is kept secure.
+You will need to obtain your OAuth 2.0 credentials from Blipfoto.
+This is a straightforward process, and instructions are given.

-This plugin is independent of and unendorsed by Blipfoto.
-Use of this plugin means you consent to this plugin accessing your Blipfoto account and performing actions including publishing your blips on your WordPress website.
+NB This plugin is independent of and unendorsed by Blipfoto.
+Use of this plugin means you consent to this plugin accessing your Blipfoto account, knowing your username and performing actions on your behalf, including publishing your blips on your WordPress website.
+It does not post blips to Blipfoto.

 = Requirements =

 * Blipfoto account
-* WordPress 4.3
+* WordPress 4.3+
-* PHP 5
+* PHP 5+
 * PHP [Client URL (cURL) library](http://php.net/manual/en/book.curl.php)

 = Disclaimer =